JannieI/canvas-workstation-V3/src/app/roadmap.md

     Refactoring / tech debt / necessary improvements:
     -------------------------------------------------
-    - review and check: it should NEVER be allowed to edit the DB itself - there must be a UI function for changing things.
-And always by the users, with rights if necessary.
-    - Consider array.splice() instead of current deep copy - is more TS-like ...
-Review ALL deep copies - try JSONify or source.map(Object) - remember that Sl Object. did not deep copy!!
     - Add RouteGuard on 'Clarity Analytics', before going to web site ...
     BUG/ISSUE: multi-tab Slicers and Ws only refresh on the first one - when are the others done?
 To do them while hidden makes no sence - should we have a dirty flag, and filterSlicer on tab change??
     - ContainerFontSize - consider dropping it, and have a font size for Title, Shape-Text, etc. Else it gets confusing ...